dgraph-io/dgraph/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dgraph-io/dgraph/badge.svg?branch=master)](https://coveralls.io/github/dgraph-io/dgraph?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/dgraph-io/dgraph)](https://goreportcard.com/report/github.com/dgraph-io/dgraph)

-Dgraph is a horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.
+Dgraph is a horizontally scalable and distributed GraphQL database with a graph backend.
+It provides ACID transactions, consistent replication and linearizable reads.
 It's built from ground up to perform for a rich set of queries.
-Being a native graph database, it tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.
+Being a native GraphQL database, it tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.